Educational Tax Benefits Frequently Asked Questions

 - If you are classified as a Non Resident Alien on the University of Minnesota’s student record database.

 - If you didn’t provide us with your Social Security Number (SSN).
-If you provide your SSN to One Stop Student Services, we can send a 1098-T form to you.
+If you provide your SSN to your campus One Stop they can send a 1098-T form to you.

 - If your 1098-T form was sent to an old or incorrect address.
-If you provide your current mailing address to One Stop Student Services, we can resend a 1098-T form to you.
+If you provide your current mailing address to your campus One Stop, they can resend a 1098-T form to you.

 What are qualified charges?